kLabUM/StormReactor/README.md

 *StormReactor* was developed to expand the ability to model stormwater quality and water quality based real-time control in EPA's Stormwater Management Model (SWMM).
 It is a natural extension of *Open-Storm*'s(http://open-storm.org/) mission to open up and ease access into the technical world of smart stormwater systems. *StormReactor* enables users to model any stormwater pollutant treatment or generation method in any node or link in a stormwater network.
 A user can implement any SWMM treatment function defined in the *SWMM Reference Manual Volume III: Water Quality*, select from a few additional methods we built, or create their own.

+Note: In the current implememntation, you cannot skip time steps when using *StormReactor*.

 Note: In order to use *StormReactor*'s ability to change the pollutant concentration in a node, you MUST have treatment enabled in the SWMM input file.
 This means if you open your input file in a text editor, it should have a treatment listed for the node you want to access.
 When *StormReactor* runs, it will replace the treatment in the input file with the method you want.
 See snippet from an example input file below.

 ```example1.inp